hawtio/hawtio-integration/ReadMe.md

 `bower install --save hawtio-integration`

+#### Change the default proxy port

+To proxy to a local JVM running on a different port than 8282 specify the --port CLI arguement to gulp:

+`gulp --port=8181`

 #### Output build to a different directory

 When developing this plugin in a dependent console you can change the output directory where the compiled .js and .css go.
 Just use the 'out' flag to set a different output directory, for example: